backend-development/backend-development-textbook/source/asset_pipeline.md

 ![network view in chrom](images/network-view-chrome.png)

-NOTE: This guide is still a work in progress

 ### Rules...

+Yahoo first published 14 rules for web performance in 2007, based on the measurements back then.
+Even with changing browsers and protocols these are still valid today:

-*   Less HTTP Requests
+*   Make Less HTTP Requests
 *   Use a Content Delivery Network
 *   Avoid empty src or href
 *   Add an Expires or a Cache-Control Header